microsoft/dotnetconf-studentzone/Next Steps Getting Top Marks for your next assignment/README.md

-# Ace your next assugnment with .NET
+# Next Steps: Getting Top Marks for your next assignment

 This session will require Viasual Studio, therefore will be running only on Windows